 · 2015 National Champions (first in program history & first ACC program since 1955)

-· Four College World Series appearances and two CWS Finals berths
+· Five College World Series appearances (second most of any program since 2009) and two CWS Finals berths

 · 14 straight NCAA tournament appearances (2004-2017)